 In addition to Old Dominion Research Group, Kevin founded ThinkFY.com, a research based political blog, in September 2009.

 Prior to founding Old Dominion Research Group and ThinkFY, Kevin spent the previous six years in a leadership position within the National Republican Senatorial Committee’s (NRSC) Research Department.

-Kevin’s time with the NRSC was largely successful: Republican’s regained the Senate Majority in 2002 during an historic mid-term election and increased the Senate Majority for Republicans in 2004, even knocking off Minority Leader Tom Daschle (D-SD).
+Kevin’s time with the NRSC was immensely successful: Republicans regained the Senate Majority in 2002 and increased the Senate Majority for Republicans in 2004, even knocking off then-Minority Leader Tom Daschle (D-SD).

 Before joining the NRSC in 2001, Kevin advanced and coordinated the “Re-Elect America” national bus tour for the Center for the American Founding in McLean, Virginia.
 The bus tour was designed to engage elected officials and the general public in a national discussion on the “Four Points of America’s Compass” which was comprised of the “rule of law,” “property rights,” “a common American identity,” and “individual rights.”
 A documentary of the bus tour was produced by the Center, with Kevin’s assistance, and aired on PBS in July, 2001.

 Kevin also spent some time in the United Kingdom with The Hansard Society for Parliamentary Government as a Hansard Scholar.
 While in the UK, Kevin studied British public policy at the London School of Economics and also performed research services for Nigel Waterson, Member of Parliament, who formerly served as the Shadow Minister for Pensions and Conservative Spokesman for Older People.